geneticimprovementofsoftware/geneticimprovementofsoftware.github.io/index.md

 ---
 layout: default
-active: home
+active: news
-description: " "
+title: Genetic Improvement of Software
-title: "Genetic Improvement of Software"
+description: The Community Website on Repair and Optimisation of Software using Computational Search
 ---

 ## **News**